-There is a lingering misconception that you have to be a technical founder to launch a startup nowadays — especially at a time when technology is almost inevitable for any type of business.
-There is no doubt that having technical skills will make it easier to build and run a startup, but that does not mean it is the only path.
-Business acumen, being an entrepreneur at heart, and other factors will also play important roles.
+There is a lingering misconception that you have to be a technical founder to launch a startup – especially at a time when technology is almost inevitable for any type of business.

-So where do you start if you do not have the technical skills and knowhow required to work on a product or an app?
+Now that we have cleared that doubt in your mind, you might be wondering where to start if you do not have the technical skills and know-how required to work on a product or an app?
+We compiled several tips that you can use to kick-start your development journey.
 Here are some things to keep in mind:

-Before you start looking for developers, know what you need and want.
+Conducting a thorough analysis will help you identify the features and functionality that matches your business goals.
 Work with your team and list down the business challenges you would like to solve with the app.
-Then define the things you want the app to do or have: its functions, features, and other things in your ‘needs’ and ‘wants’ list.
+Then finally, list down the things you want your app to have: its functions, features, and other things in your ‘needs’ and ‘wants’ list.
 The more specific you can be with this list, the better.

 Make your brief as detailed as possible; you do not want developers to make any assumptions during the development process.
 The developer you work with should also create a comprehensive functional specifications document to delve deeper into each workflow and functionality.

-Research on the technologies that can be used in making the program, just so you do not get lost in all the industry speak.
-Try to get an understanding of the different tech stacks at the backend, front-end, database options, app builders, web services, hosting solutions, etc.
+Perform some research on the technologies that can be used in developing your app/program, so that you do not get lost in the industry jargon.
+Try to get an understanding of the different tech stacks at the back-end, front-end, database options, app builders, web services, hosting solutions, etc.

 Whether you are working with a freelancer, a technical co-founder, or a development agency, make sure they can act as your partner and that they understand the direction you want to take for the app.
 Talk to the potential IT vendors and find out what they can bring to the table.
 Read up on resources about how to select a software vendor to give you a broader idea of the selection process.

 You do not need to blow your budget to have a great app, but you also should not skimp on certain expenses.
-For budget concerns, remember to factor in all listed and unforeseen expenses to set your expectations.
+For budget concerns, remember to factor in all listed and unforeseen expenses.

-Do not also forget to prepare and account for the later stages of the development process.
+Also, do not forget to prepare and account for the later stages of the development process.
 If the app and the time are ripe, you can fundraise through an angel investor, US government grants, a Kickstarter campaign, and even crowdfunding.